 The two different programs take a completely different approach to noise reduction.

-It seems Lightroom sort of just blurs everything causing a loss in detail.
+It seems Lightroom sort of blurs everything, causing a loss of detail.
 Iridient is doing something else here.
-The noise is slightly more chunky with Iridient, but the detail and color is also very good.
+The noise is slightly more chunky with Iridient, but the detail and color are also very good.

-Just out of curiosity I did a test with the standard Bayer sensor of the Sony A7r.
+Out of curiosity, I tested with the standard Bayer sensor of the Sony A7r.

-The difference of sharpness is marginal, but the Iridient sample seems to have this extra crispness that’s slightly more pleasant.
+The difference in sharpness is marginal, but the Iridient sample seems to have this extra crispness that’s slightly more pleasant.

-I was actually waiting for the new version of Lightroom to come out before doing this test but all signs of it just seemed to vanish from existence.
-Hopefully there are some improvements to Lightroom’s RAW converter since it is falling behind, but I guess we would have seen that with the latest Adobe Camera Raw update.
+I was waiting for the new version of Lightroom before doing this test, but all signs of it seemed to vanish.
+Hopefully, there are some improvements to Lightroom’s RAW converter since it is falling behind, but I guess we would have seen that with the latest Adobe Camera Raw update.

-In this comparison we can see that Iridient brings our Fuji RAW files into a whole new class of image quality.
-The resolution and detail you’re able to obtain is definitely worth the hassle of adding an extra step to your workflow.
+In this comparison, we can see that Iridient brings our Fuji RAW files into a whole new class of image quality.
+The resolution and detail you can obtain are worth the hassle of adding an extra step to your workflow.

-If you’re a serious Fuji X shooter then I wouldn’t pass this one up.
-And if you’re a JPEG only shooter, this is a good reason to maybe consider shooting RAW on some of your more important photos.
+If you’re a serious Fuji X shooter, I wouldn’t pass this one up.
+And if you’re a JPEG-only shooter, this is a good reason to consider shooting RAW on some of your more important photos.